ivankelly/bookkeeper-tutorial/README.md

 Previously we have written to a single ledger.
 However, we have not provided a way to share this between instances.
 What's more, as a ledger is immutable, each leader will have to create its own ledger.
 So ultimately, when the application has run for a while, having changed leaders multiple times, we will end up with a list of ledgers.
 This list of ledgers represents the log of the application.
 Any new instance can print the same output as any preexisting instance by simply reading this log.

-This list of logs need to be shared among all instances of the program.
+This list of logs needs to be shared among all instances of the application.
 For this we will use zookeeper.

 ```java
 public class Dice extends LeaderSelectorListenerAdapter implements Closeable {